Your First Year at Cal Poly

 To facilitate your transition to Cal Poly, we will enroll you into a full schedule of classes for your first fall quarter and a partial schedule for the following winter and spring quarters.
 We call this process “block scheduling”.
-This only occurs during your freshman year.
-For a detailed description, visit Block Schedules.
+Block scheduling only occurs during your freshman year.